aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Council of Ministers appointed by the president

-elections: president elected by popular vote for a seven-year term; referendum/election last held 10 July 2000 - after the death of President Hafiz al-ASAD, father of Bashar al-ASAD - (next to be held NA 2007); vice presidents appointed by the president; prime minister and deputy prime ministers appointed by the president
+elections: president approved by popular referendum for a seven-year term (no term limits); referendum last held on 10 July 2000 after the death of President Hafiz al-ASAD (next to be held in May 2007); the president appoints the vice presidents, prime minister, and deputy prime ministers

-election results: Bashar al-ASAD elected president; percent of vote - Bashar al-ASAD 97.29%
+election results: Bashar al-ASAD approved as president; percent of vote - Bashar al-ASAD 97.29%

 Legislative branch: